 This will include arrangements to inform the relevant committee members, any speakers and the public present.
 Media enquiries should be directed to the Communications Team via 0345 140 0845 while filming requests from the public should be directed to the Democratic Services Team on 0151 934 2067.
 The use of flash photography or additional lighting will not be permitted except with the permission of the Chairperson of the meeting.
 The authority given by legislation for the filming at public meetings relates to the meeting itself and does not extend to anyone seated in the public gallery who is not part of the proceedings. *Please note: Some Council meetings or parts of meetings are not open to the public due to legal requirements.

 All Councillors meet together as the Council to decide the Council's overall policies and set the budget each year.
-The Council appoints the Mayor and the Leader of the Council, approves those matters which are part of the Council's policy framework and provides an opportunity through questioning and debate for Cabinet to be held to account.
+The Council appoints the Mayor of Sefton and the Leader of the Council, approves those matters which are part of the Council's policy framework and provides an opportunity through questioning and debate for the Cabinet to be held to account.
 There is an opportunity for the public to ask questions or submit petitions directly to the Council.

 The Cabinet has to make decisions which are in line with the Council's overall policies and budget.
 If it wishes to make a decision which is outside the budget or policy framework, this must be referred to the Council as a whole to decide.